-- The land that the shirt factory sits on, the electricity used to run the plant, and the raw cotton from which the shirts are made - The laborers who make the shirts - The factory and equipment used in the manufacturing process, as well as the money needed to operate the factory
+- The land that the shirt factory sits on, the electricity used to run the plant, and the raw cotton from which the shirts are made - The laborers who make the shirts

 - 9. Study of how scarce resources are used to produce outputs-goods and services-that are distributed among people. - 10.
 Inputs used to produce outputs. - 11.
 Resources consisting of land, labor, capital (money, buildings, equipment), and entrepreneurial skills combined to produce goods and services.